aflin/rampart/docs/source/sql-set.rst

 -----------------

 There are a number of properties that are settable in the SQL Engine.
-They do not need to be changed unless the behavior of the system must be modified.
-The properties are set using the following SQL syntax:
+They do not need to be changed unless a change in the  behavior of the system is desired.

+Using the command line utility
+:ref:`tsql <tsql:Tsql Command Line Utility>`
+the properties are set using the following SQL syntax:

 .. code-block:: sql

         SET property = value;

-or using the :ref:`rampart-sql:set()` function:
+In Rampart, this is accomplished by using the :ref:`rampart-sql:set()` function:

 .. code-block:: javascript